kaizokuv/IVII-Dots/README.md

 [End-4 Dotfiles](https://github.com/end-4/dots-hyprland) - These were my first dots that i used and were the base for about half of the keybinds and hyprland animations you see

 [Noctalia](https://github.com/noctalia-dev/noctalia) - The shell, bloody gorgeous and an inspiration for my own shell to come

+[Light-em's RMPC config](https://github.com/light-em/Archer/tree/master) - I saw this and loved it, credit where it's due

 <div align="center">
 <h2> Copying and License </h2>